xyzpw/hc-client/README.md

 help:          displays help message
 clear:         clears the screen
 notify:        plays a notification when receiving a message
-block:         blocks a user
-unblock:       removes a blocked user from the blocklist
-blocklist:     displays blocklist to screen
+blocklist:     displays blocklist
-showblocked:   same as blocklist
 color:         change color of users' names/text
 syntaxstyle:   change theme color of highlighted code
 config:        displays your config
 nl:            prints a newline
 mentions:      highlights @mentions
 browserstyle:  uses browserstyle mode
-addbot:        adds user to botlist
-removebot:     removes user from botlist
 botlist:       displays botlist
 stars:         displays stars next to moderators names
 whisperlock:   disables the ability to send any messages other than whispers
+group:         assigns a specified user to a customizable group
+reset:         reset specified values to default
+groupcmd:      command for customizing groups
 ```

 For more information, you can run "--help COMMAND" in client to get usage info.